 With social media and review websites, it’s easier than ever for customers to post feedback about the experiences they had with your tourism business.
 It’s important to keep track of this visitor feedback and to respond to the comments and feedback you receive.

-Here are six reasons why online feedback is import
+Six reasons why online feedback is important

 It provides immediate feedback that highlights successes, or areas for improvement and development.

 It informs the decision-making process for other potential customers, whether they decide to book with your business – or not.

 The more positive conversation there is about a business online, customers will be attracted to this.